fishfollower/SAM/docs/sam.fit.md

 Is last age group considered a plus group (1 yes, or 0 no).

 $keyLogFsta:
 A matrix of integers.
 The number of rows is equal to the number of fleets and the number of columns is equal to the number of age classes.
-The matrix describes the coupling of the fishing mortality states (normally only first row is used). '-1' is used for entries where no fishing mortality applies (e.g. age groups in survey fleets, or unobserved age groups).
+The matrix describes the coupling of the fishing mortality states (the first rows are the catch fleet without effort). '-1' is used for entries where no fishing mortality applies (e.g. age groups in survey fleets, or unobserved age groups).
 For the valid entries consecutive integers starting at zero must be used, because they are used as indices in the corresponding state vector.
-If the same number is used for two age classes, then the fishing mortality for those age classes are assumed equal (linked to the same state).
+If the same number is used for two fleet-age combinations, then the fishing mortality for those are assumed equal (linked to the same state).

 $corFlag:
-A single integer to specify the correlation structure of log-scale fishing mortality increments (0 independent, 1 compound symmetry, or 2 AR(1)).
+An integer vector to specify the correlation structure of log-scale of fishing mortality increments (0 independent, 1 compound symmetry, or 2 AR(1)).
+The length of the vector is equal to the number of catch fleets without effort information.

 $keyLogFpar:
 A matrix of integers.
 The number of rows is equal to the number of fleets and the number of columns is equal to the number of age classes.
 The matrix describes the coupling of survey catchability parameters (so only used for survey fleets). '-1' is used for entries where catchability should not be specified (e.g. fleet - age groups combinations where fishing mortality is specified above, or unobserved fleet - age group combinations).
 For the valid entries consecutive integers starting at zero must be used, because they are used as indices in the corresponding parameter vector.
 If the same number is used for two age classes, then the catchability for those age classes are assumed equal (linked to the same parameter).